Halo orbit

 A halo orbit is a periodic, non-planar orbit associated with one of the L_{1}, L_{2} or L_{3} Lagrange points in the three-body problem of orbital mechanics.
 Although a Lagrange point is just a point in empty space, its peculiar characteristic is that it can be orbited by a Lissajous orbit or by a halo orbit.
-These can be thought of as resulting from an interaction between the gravitational pull of the two planetary bodies and the Coriolis and centrifugal force on a spacecraft.
+These space curves can be thought of as resulting from an interaction between the gravitational pull of the two planetary bodies and the Coriolis and centrifugal force on a spacecraft.
 Halo orbits exist in any three-body system, e.g., a Sun–Earth–orbiting satellite system or an Earth–Moon–orbiting satellite system.
 Continuous "families" of both northern and southern halo orbits exist at each Lagrange point.
 Because halo orbits tend to be unstable, station-keeping using thrusters may be required to keep a satellite on the orbit.

 Most satellites in halo orbit serve scientific purposes, for example space telescopes.